 From Practice to Manifesto

-The manifesto grows directly from concrete projects developed through msdm, including the House–Studio–Gallery, Torn, Folded, Curled, Liquid Memories, and One Green Eye, the Other Blue: Herbarium of the Anthropocene.
-Across these contexts, space was treated as collaborator, images as contingent material events, and publishing as an expanded spatial practice.
+The manifesto grows directly from concrete projects developed through msdm, including the House–Studio–Gallery, Torn, Folded, Curled, Liquid Memories, One Green Eye, the Other Blue: Herbarium of the Anthropocene and Found Photo Foundation.
+Across these contexts, space is treated as collaborator, images as contingent material events, and publishing as an expanded spatial practice.

-Rather than proposing new methods, the manifesto makes explicit what these projects enacted: living as infrastructure, research as relation, and mediation as an ethics of care.
+Rather than proposing new methods, the manifesto makes explicit what these projects enact: living as infrastructure, research as relation, and mediation as an ethics of care.

 → Explore msdm projects